![]() |

 Mellotrons/Chamberlins used:

-Nagisa Ni te ('On the Beach') have been fêted for some years now as psychedelia's Next Big Thing, meaning that when I finally heard them, I was a little underwhelmed.
+Nagisa Ni te (On the Beach) have been fêted for some years now as psychedelia's Next Big Thing, meaning that when I finally heard them, I was a little underwhelmed.
 They're basically the duo of Shinji Shibayama and Masako Takeda, who provide the male-female vocal dynamic, plus whoever else they need to realise their vision.
-Their music is probably best described as a modern take on 'weird folk', or the acoustic end of late '60s psych, complete with rather iffy vocal and instrumental intonation, unfortunately.
-There's Mellotron credited on 1999's The True World, which I'll review when I get to hear it.
+Their music is probably best described as a modern take on wyrd folk, or the acoustic end of late '60s psych, complete with rather iffy vocal and instrumental intonation, unfortunately.
+1999's The True World is their first tape-replay effort, conforming admirably to the above description, which makes its near-eighty minutes (it's actually a two-disc set) a good double its comfortable length, the nearest it gets to a highlight being parts of the jammed-out The True Sun.
+Takeda's Mellotron finally rears its ugly head with an exceedingly skronky cello part on Will, full of wobbly notes and tuning issues, plus a brief string part on The True Sun and a flute line on Space Between I & I.

 Current availability: